education.vic.gov.au

 Public construction rules may not apply to minor maintenance (for example, repairing broken windows) that is part of broader facilities management agreements for services such as gardening, general cleaning or security.
 To decide if a bundle of maintenance activities is public construction, schools should consider the predominant purpose of the overarching contract and its potential impact on land or buildings.
 More information on maintenance and public construction can be found in DTF Guidance 1.3B,External Link or call the VSBA.

 (Non-construction related goods and services contracts are subject to the FMA.
-Refer to guidance for these in the Department’s Procurement — Schools Policy).
+Refer to guidance for these at Procurement – Schools policy).

 Relevant legislation

-Department policy requirements for schools procuring construction works or services valued at $50,000 or less
+Department policy requirements for schools procuring construction works or services valued between $5,000 and $100,000 (including GST)

 Policy last updated